Why Traditional Reporting is Holding A&E Firms Back

 Even if you’re not ready to adopt a full reporting solution, here are five ways to start improving reporting across your firm today:

-5. Ask this question in your next finance meeting: - “If you could automate one report tomorrow, which would it be?”
+5. Ask this in your next finance meeting: “If one report could update automatically tomorrow, which would make the biggest difference?”

 Traditional reporting isn’t failing because people aren’t trying hard enough.
 It’s failing because the systems weren’t designed to support live, collaborative reporting across finance, project leads, and ops teams.